Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Experiments

 \subsubsection{Discussion}

-The performance of FaSTrack is notably compromised by the large, conservatively computed TEB, specified as a $2.47 \times 2.47 \times 0.1$ cuboid.
-This often results in the inability to compute feasible plans in spaces tighter than the TEB.
-However, as seen in the Fig. \ref{fig:nh_tracking_error}, sampled tracking error under parameterized plan, the tracking error is much smaller than TEB, enabling PARC to find a plan in challenging scenarios.
+The performance of FaSTrack is notably compromised by the large, conservatively computed TEB, specified as a $2.47 \times 2.47 \times 0.1$ box.
+This resulted in its inability to compute feasible plans in spaces tighter than the TEB.
+However, by sampling tracking error under a parameterized plan, PARC's tracking error can be much smaller than TEB, as shown in Fig. \ref{fig:nh_tracking_error}.
+This enables PARC to find plans even in challenging scenarios.

-Although Neural CLBF succeeds in capturing most of the safe, unsafe, goal regions, the synthesized control policy steers some of the initial states to violate safety.
-Thus, the learning-based method sacrifices guarantees.
+Although Neural CLBF succeeded in capturing most of the safe, unsafe, and goal regions, the synthesized control policy would violate safety when starting at some of the initial states.
+Thus, the learning-based method does not provide safety guarantees.

-PARC has a strong safety guarantee, so every plan PARC found did not collide with the obstacles.
+Since PARC has a strong safety guarantee, every plan it found reached the goal and did not collide with the obstacles.
 We note that a better choice of planning model could increase PARC's success rate; the simplicity of the single-integrator planning model, employed mainly for fair comparison with FaSTrack, reduced the flexibility of possible plans.
-Indeed we leverage a better choice of trajectory model next.
+In the next section, we will leverage a better choice of trajectory model.